wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Developers have to learn another library to contribute instead of maybe just React and ad-hoc JS.
 - We tie ourselves to an external JS library, like any library it could be deprecated, abandoned or its API change significantly in the future.
 This library is a core part of Rails 7 so hopefully, that gives us some confidence it will be kept stable.
-- Wagtail wants to head towards a SPA (Single Page App) direction in the admin and in this roadmap, everything in the admin will be React and hence Stimulus or similar will not be needed.
+- Some developers would like to see Wagtail to head towards a SPA (Single Page App) direction in the admin and in this roadmap, everything in the admin will be React and hence Stimulus or similar will not be needed.
 - There is no desire to make the JS widgets that Wagtail comes with extensible by custom code, nor extensible with arbitrary HTML.
 If this is the case we may want to adopt web-components which isolate the HTML inside.
 - We build something bespoke that provides a similar set of solutions to Stimulus but maybe it is React driven instead.
 This would be a huge undertaking but, in theory, it would be possible to bootstrap a DOM element based on data attributes, 'eat' the inner HTML (or a template element) and convert it to a React DOM tree while also setting up any initial data, event listeners and sub-elements. https://reactjs.org/docs/integrating-with-other-libraries.html#integrating-with-dom-manipulation-plugins would be a good place to start and also the above mentioned https://github.com/kaedroho/wagtail-shell
 - Should be better consideration of web components, but they haven't really been proven for building on the web at scale yet.
 Angular, React, Svelte, Vue, etc all exist largely due to some limitations of working with native web components or needing some level of abstract state management outside of the DOM in even the most simple applications.